rbakker/brainaddress/docs/orientationcodes.md

 Anatomical orientation codes describe the spatial orientation of the brain in its default position, i.e. when the subject is looking ahead.
 There are three orientation axes for which single-letter orientation code-pairs are defined.
-- The left-right axis, with code-pair [L, R]
+- The left-right axis (seen from the subject's perspective), with code-pair [L, R]
 - The posterior-anterior axis, with code-pair [P, A]
 - The inferior-superior axis, with code-pair [I, S]